 The Preving subgroup has entered into cooperation agreements with various Spanish universities and vocational training institutions to receive students on placement as part of their master's degree in occupational risk prevention and vocational training students on occupational risk technician courses, to enable them to acquire practical knowledge in their chosen course of study and relevant work experience to enter the labour market.
 The company participates and sponsors forums such as "Talent day", organised by "Teams and Talent", and collaborates with the Ubuntu Foundation which promotes a volunteer programme in which eight employees travel to Sierra Leona each year to cooperate in the projects the Foundation carries out there.
-Preving also collaborates with various entities and associations such as the Spanish Association of Privacy Professionals (Asociación Profesional Española De Privacidad), Centre for Human Resources Management (Asociación Centro de Dirección de RRHH, Madrid), Association of Training Institutions of Extremadura (Empresas de Formación de Extremadura, "CECAP Extremadura"), Registry of Government and IT Advisers of the General Council of Economists (Asesores de Gobierno y Sistemas de la Información del Consejo General de Economistas, "RASI-CGE"), Training Company Association ("AFORMAE") Contederación de Empresarios de Albacete ("FEDA"), among others.
+Preving also collaborates with various entities and associations such as the Spanish Association of Privacy Professionals (Asociación Profesional Española De Privacidad), Centre for Human Resources Management (Asociación Centro de Dirección de RRHH (Madrid)), Association of Training Institutions of Extremadura (Empresas de Formación de Extremadura (CECAP Extremadura)), Registry of Government and IT Advisers of the General Council of Economists (Asesores de Gobierno y Sistemas de la Información del Consejo General de Economistas (RASI-CGE)), Training and Company Association (AFORMAE) and Albacete Confederation of Business Owners (FEDA), among others.
 The group has also planned investments in various innovation projects for the period spanning 2019 to 2023.
 The main project involves the creation of an R&D&I department which will be staffed by two highly reputable professionals in the research field.

 In 2021, the Nuadi subgroup focused its efforts on collaboration with the Red Cross to help those affected by the volcanic eruption on the island of Palma with a donation of EUR 10,000.
 The newly acquired company, Sadeca, closely collaborates with a temporary employment agency to hire employees for production needs who live in the vicinity, thereby supporting local employment.
-In 2021, Nuadi also sponsored the Sentmenat hockey team to promote the sport and local growth, and also helped not-for-profit organisations such as UNICEF and the Vicente Ferrer foundation with donations.
+In 2021, Nuandi also sponsored the Sentmenat hockey team to promote the sport and local growth, and also helped not-for-profit organisations such as UNICEF and the Vicente Ferrer foundation with donations.